 This post is all about how to make friends in college.

-I still made friends, of course.
-But since freshman year, I’ve learned exactly what I could have done to have a smoother journey in the ‘friends’ department and how I could have formed stronger friendships earlier on.
+But now I know exactly what I could have done to have a smoother journey in the ‘friends’ department and how I could have formed more friendships earlier on.

 1. Make your dorm a go-to hangout spot